mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 ![](img/Cylindrical_projection_secant.svg)<!-- -->

 The cylinder can be tangent to the equator or it can be oblique.
 A special case is the Transverse aspect which is tangent to lines of longitude.
 This is a popular projection used in defining the Universal Transverse Mercator (UTM) and State Plane coordinate systems.
 The UTM PCS covers the entire globe and is a popular coordinate system in the US.
 It's important to note that the UTM PCS is broken down into zones and therefore limits its extent to these zones that are 6&deg; wide.
-For example, the State of Maine uses the UTM coordinate system (Zone 19 North) for most of its statewide GIS maps.
+For example, the State of Maine (USA) uses the UTM coordinate system (Zone 19 North) for most of its statewide GIS maps.
 Most USGS quad maps are also presented in a UTM coordinate system.
-Popular datums tied to the UTM coordinate system include NAD27 and NAD83.
+Popular datums tied to the UTM coordinate system in the US include NAD27 and NAD83.
 There is also a WGS84 based UTM coordinate system.

 Distortion is minimized along the tangent or secant lines and increases as the distance from these lines increases.